FREQUENTLY ASKED QUESTIONS

 What is your statement of purpose?

-This site exists to provide examinees for the American Board of Radiology's Part 1, 2 and 3 Therapeutic Medical Physics Oral Exams with a cost effective and quality study solution that is specifically catered to the depth, scope, and organization of these exams.
-The information contained within is not designed to provide the user with any specific recollections of former exam questions but, rather, to present the user with a bank of information that has been intensively sculpted to maximize efficacy of study with particular emphasis on retention and mental organization for the clinical therapeutic physicist.
+This site exists to provide examinees for the American Board of Radiology's Part 1, 2 and 3 Therapeutic Medical Physics Oral Exams with a cost-effective and quality study solution that is specifically catered to the depth, scope, and organization of these exams.
+The information contained within is not designed to provide the user with any specific recollections of former exam questions but, rather, to present the user with a bank of information that has been intensively sculpted to maximize the efficacy of study with particular emphasis on retention and mental organization for the clinical therapeutic physicist.
 We feel that the ABR provides an excellent means of allowing the Physics community to self-police the quality of our practitioners.
 However, there is little to no clarity with regards to letting the examinee know what is expected of them to be prepared for their medical physics board exams.
 Our goal is to bridge the gap between the ABR and the exam without compromising the ethical quality of certification value.

 Are the materials here useful for pursuing MOC credits?